USGS-WiM/WaterUseServices/Docs/Categories/CompleteList.md

 ## Available Category Resources
-Returns a list of all available catagories.
+Returns a list of all available categories.